AT A GLANCE

 You will find Eric a wonderful host as he shares his experiences with professional cycling teams.
 From racing, to sports director, professional soigneur to hosting team VIP’s during race-day.
-You will learn an incredible insight into the Spring Classics races, as well as meet some of the riders and managers.
+You will learn an incredible insight into the Belgium races, as well as meet some of the riders and managers.

 Most of all, Eric is a great guide who cares for your experience and he is a pleasure to spend time with on and off the bike.

 Six Days-Ghent / Cyclocross Superprestige Tour Itinerary